Sylvexia/personal_research/10-29 Slide.md

 		  return %sum_stripped : tensor<3xi8>
 	}
 	```
+---
+# How to quantize?

 - How to find the project using LLVM quant dialect?
 	- Search for `CHECK-NEXT` and `quant.qcast` match the same time on GitHub
 	- Mostly, it is just a abstraction of the quantization, but the conversion is somewhere else.
 	- This is very inspirational actually.
+---
+# How to quantize?

 - Example project using LLVM quant dialect: [DeepRec](https://github.com/DeepRec-AI/DeepRec/tree/9e30ab604aa316359f249bc061b5fe87a5773604)
 	- [Testcase source code link](https://github.com/DeepRec-AI/DeepRec/blob/9e30ab604aa316359f249bc061b5fe87a5773604/tensorflow/compiler/mlir/lite/quantization/xla/tests/weight-only.mlir#L6)
 	- Input: